June '11

 Example 3 – goals processing.

-If you added new goals to Piwik after data was imported into the database, you can simply run:
+If you added new goals to Matomo after data was imported into the database, you can simply run:

 $ python apache2piwik.py -g